How to Debug OCR in C#

 arrow pointer

-IronOCR's Installation class exposes three logging controls that we configure before calling any Read method.
+The Installation class exposes three logging controls.
+Set these before calling any Read method.

 using IronOcr;